SUBSCRIBE TO OUR FREE NEWSLETTER

 Humans are exceeding the bounds of natural systems and acting as "super-predators," a new report finds.

 "Our wickedly efficient killing technology, global economic systems, and resource management that prioritizes short-term benefits to humanity have given rise to the era of the human super predator," stated Dr. Chris Darimont, science director for Raincoast and Hakai-Raincoast professor at the UVic.
-"Our impacts are as extreme as our behavior as predators, and increasingly humanity bears the burden of our predatory dominance."
+"Our impacts are as extreme as our behavior as predators, and increasingly, humanity bears the burden of our predatory dominance."

-The contrast is particularly stunning when looking at fish, with human predation being 14 times that of non-humans.
+The contrast is particularly stunning when looking at fish, with human predation 14 times that of non-humans.

 Non-human predators generally target juveniles, while humans target adults, and that can have devastating impacts.